FrackeR011/riscv-gcc/README.md

 notation, e.g., 1987-2012, indicating that every year in the range, inclusive, is a copyrightable year that could otherwise be listed individually.

+##Note
+This is a fork of riscv-gcc modified for handling floating point exceptions.
+Changes were made in riscv.md.
+Following rtl expressions now generate breakpoints when **any** floating point exception occurs:
+- fmul
+- fadd
+- fdiv
+- fsub

+riscv.md is used to generate assembly instructions from RTL.
+It contains machine description consisting of rules for instruction selection and register allocation, pipeline description, and peephole optimizations.

+This is a work in progress.